Adelaide Airport: Lucerne to cool runways

 A world-first project that lowers runway temperatures by growing commercial crops irrigated by recycled water was trialled at Adelaide Airport, with the first trial completed in 2019.
 By planting 4 ha of various crops and testing the effects of each on runway temperature, SA Water scientists found that lucerne was most successful, leading to a reduction of an average 3 °C in average ambient air temperatures on warm days, in and around the irrigation areas.
 Not only was the lucerne the best performer compared with tall fescue, couch grass and kikuyu, but it can also be cut into hay and sold as stock feed.
 The plant growth habit of lucerne also lends itself to deter birds, with research suggesting "if you have a nice thick crop of lucerne over the top of the soil [the birds] can't actually get to the soil and the movement of the crop in the wind also spooks them."
 Preliminary trial results suggest that lucerne treatments saw no increase in bird species.
 The Airport is creating a business case to extend the project to cover 200 ha of airport land.

 Airlines and destinations

 Passenger

-Qantas formerly operated dedicated "flightseeing" services over Antarctica from Adelaide.
-These flights, which originally used a Boeing 747-400, then a Boeing 787 Dreamliner, departed Adelaide from the international/domestic terminal, and provided a guided aerial tour of Antarctica before returning to Australia.
-These flights were about thirteen hours in total.
+Qantas formerly operated dedicated "flightseeing" services over Antarctica from Adelaide with the Boeing 787-9 Dreamliner.
+These 13-hour flights departed Adelaide from the domestic terminal and provided a guided aerial tour of Antarctica before returning to Australia, having previously been flown with the Boeing 747-400.